aaronbembenek/making-formulog-fast/artifact/README.md

 **Our recommendation is to run one trial of every benchmark, with a timeout of 30 minutes.**
 (This is the default setting, except for the number of trials.)
-This should take 12-14 hours to complete; if you have more time, you can increase the number of trials.
+This should take 12-14 hours to complete; if you have more time at your disposal, you can increase the number of trials.
 By our calculations, if you were to run a single trial of every configuration with a timeout of 10 minutes, it would take 7-9 hours to complete.

 Once you have configured the experiment to your liking, run it with this command: